hna778/SQL-Porfoio/Nashville Housing/README.md

 ### Project Background

-This reports presents comprehensive analysis of real estate transactions across Tennesee, with a particular focus on the dynamic housing market of Nashville.
+This report presents comprehensive analysis of real estate transactions across Tennesee, with a particular focus on the dynamic housing market of Nashville.
 The primary goal of this analysis is to understand the distribution of property prices and uncover the market trends that reflect inventory levels, pricing dynamics, and the impact of property charateristics.

 ### Executive Summary